adivar99/Exoplanet-Habitability/README.md

 ![AUC](https://user-images.githubusercontent.com/44059133/69912835-de715880-1454-11ea-9dd8-46c005023208.png)
 ###### **__Figure 2: Area-Under-Curve__**
 ## Analysis
 After careful analysis of the predicted values outputted from the model, we were in a position to make a few deductions regarding the dataset.
-Our decision tree allowed us to acheive a near perfect accuracy of classification of exoplanets.
+Our decision tree allowed us to acheive a highly accurate classification of exoplanets.